 The Osgoode Society Legal History Workshop group is an informal evening seminar that meets on alternate Wednesdays between September and April to discuss a wide variety of topics in legal history, Canadian and international.
-Participants are graduate students and faculty in law and history from U of T, York, McMaster and other institutions, as well as law students and members of the profession.
+A paper is circulated in advance of each workshop by email, and after a short introduction by the author most of the time is devoted to discussion of the paper.
+Participants are graduate students and faculty in law and history from a wide range of Universities, Canadian and international, as well as law students and members of the profession.

-Anybody interested in legal history is welcome to attend.
-If you would like to be put on our list to receive the papers and other notifications by e-mail, please notify email@example.com.
+In 2023/2024 the workshop will be conducted using ZOOM, which allows people to attend from across the country and beyond.
+Anybody interested in legal history is welcome to attend virtually.
+The workshop is held at 6.30 eastern time.
+If you would like to be put on the email list to receive papers and other scheduling information please email firstname.lastname@example.org.

 Professor Lori Chambers, Lakehead University